 One of the most popular career paths available to people with a data science degree is a machine learning engineer.
 On average, people who choose this career path can earn up to $110,739 per annum.

 Machine learning engineering is a specialist role that has not been around for very long.
 These individuals work with a company’s data science team to create programs and algorithms.
+Data Scientists try to make sense of the data that’s all around us.
+Taking a data science course can help you make informed decisions, create beautiful visualizations, and even try to predict future events through Machine Learning.
 These programs and algorithms then deliver data-driven services and products that enable machines and computers to make decisions, enhance user experience and take action without human operation.
 Some examples of this are:

 – Personalized social media news feeds